kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

     37 WebUI.waitForElementClickable(passwd, 8)
     38 WebUI.click(passwd)

 At the Line#34, the script clicked the Next button.
-So the view will transition from the "Sign-in view" to the "Password view".
+So the view will start transition from the "Sign-in view" to the "Password view".
 But it takes a few seconds.

 I intended that the Line#37 will be enough to wait for the view transition to finish and make sure that we are on the "Password view".